openeventdata/plovigy/README.md

 1. Toggling the `return` option substantially increases the speed at which one can annotate in situations where one hits a sequence of cases which are either usually right, usually wrong or usually irrelevant.

-2. Input is not case-sensitive
+2. Input is not case-sensitive.

+3. Cases are saved in a temporary buffer before being written: this currently holds 8 entries (probably beyond the capacity of your working memory) but can be changed using the global BUFFER_SIZE.
+This can be navigated using the +/- keys; to change the value using the accept/reject/ignore options.

+4. A comment ('C' key) needs to be added *before* adding the annotation.

-3. The file FILEREC_NAME -- currently set to "plovigy.filerecs.txt" -- keeps track of the location in the file, so if you quit and restart, you will be returned to the last uncoded record in the file.
+5. The file FILEREC_NAME -- currently set to "plovigy.filerecs.txt" -- keeps track of the location in the file, so if you quit and restart, you will be returned to the last uncoded record in the file.

-4. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser or from [this link](http://eventdata.parusanalytics.com/data.dir/plover_reference.html).
+6. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser or from [this link](http://eventdata.parusanalytics.com/data.dir/plover_reference.html).

 5. *plovigy_testfile_0105.jsonl* is set up for annotating the primary PLOVER event but, with different data preparation, this could be -- and in the future will be -- changed so that the program can be used for the annotation of the source or target actors, or the PLOVER mode or context of the event.
 We have a set of programs which extract the most frequently-used patterns for the [PETRARCH-1](https://github.com/openeventdata/petrarch2) and [PETRARCH-2](https://github.com/openeventdata/petrarch) programs (see [this presentation](http://eventdata.parusanalytics.com/presentations.dir/Schrodt.RIDIR.PETRARCH.slides.pdf)) and then convert these to the `prodigy/plovigy` format, but at the moment these are fairly ad hoc: still, if you might find them useful, contact schrodt735@gmail.com.